CanadIAN bankruptcy questions answered

-Q: Does a trustee in bankruptcy work for creditors?
+Q: Does a Trustee in Bankruptcy work for creditors?

 Q: Are there alternatives to filing for bankruptcy?

 A: Filing for bankruptcy is a last resort to be used when all other viable debt management options have been exhausted.
-For information on bankruptcy alternatives, check out our information about consumer proposals for an alternative way to take control of your debt without going bankrupt.
+For information on bankruptcy alternatives, check out our information about consumer proposals for an alternative way to help you take control of your debt without going bankrupt.